goto-eof/europea-library-client/README.md

 # Configure the application

-- in order to run the application it necessary to duplicate the `environment.development.ts` and rename it to `environment.production.ts`, otherwise an error will be thrown when you will try to start the application.
+In order to run the application it necessary to duplicate the `environment.development.ts` and rename it to `environment.production.ts`, otherwise an error will be thrown when you will try to start the application.

 ## Run the project